 Per the Pre-Annexation agreement the development was required to meet the Town's minimum 20 percent open space.
-The proposed zoning accounts for 171 acres of open space or 32% of the site.
+The proposed zoning accounts for 178.5 acres of open space or 33% of the site.
 As planning areas develop, additional open space will be provided to the Town during the site development plan process..

 OSP 8 and OSP 9 include a 62.1 acre private Homestead and farm land that will continue to be a Homestead farm with educational opportunities.
+There are two existing residential units and various agricultural outbuildings constructed on the Homestead area that will remain and are not counted toward the 1,800 residential units.
 This property will be used to actively farm the land, while providing a grazing area for cattle.
 The Homestead will partner with local agencies to provide educational programs for the community.